habi/EAWAG-manuscript/manuscript.md

 Depending on the size of the specimen we set the x-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
 Also depending on the size of the fishes, the x-ray spectrum was filtered either by an Aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm) before digitization to projection images or recorded in an unfiltered way.
-I total we recorded 8.8 TB of projections images (`*.?if` files) for this project.
+In total we recorded 8.8 TB of projections images (`*.?if` files) for this project.

-All the recorded projection images were subsequently reconstructed into a 3D stack of axial PNG images spanning the regions of interest of each fish.
+All the recorded projection images were subsequently reconstructed into a 3D stack of axial images spanning the regions of interest of each fish.
-Since all the specimens were scanned with their mouths downward and rotating along their long axis, we manually rotated each of the reconstructed datasets so that the lateral axis through the fish was horizontal in relation to the x and y direction of each reconstructed slice.
+All the specimens were scanned with their mouths facing downward in the sample holder and rotating along their long axis.
+We thus manually aligned each of the reconstructed datasets so that the lateral axis of the fish was horizontal in relation to the x and y direction of the reconstructed slices.
 We reconstructed the projection images with NRecon (Version 1.7.4.6, Bruker microCT, Kontich Belgium) with varying ring artifact and beam hardening correction values, depending on each fish (again, all relevant values are listed in the [Supplementary Materials]).
 In total, this resulted in 1.4 TB of reconstruction images (`*rec*.png` files).

 While performing the work, a subset of the data was always present on the production system, for working with it (see [Preparation for analysis
 ] below).
-A small bash script [@https://github.com/habi/EAWAG/blob/master/rsync-fishes.sh] was used to generate redundant (archival) copies of the raw projection images and copy all the files to a shared network drive on the `research_storage` infrastructure of the University of Bern, enabling easy collaboration on the data by all co-authors at the same time.
+A small bash script [@https://github.com/habi/EAWAG/blob/master/rsync-fishes.sh] was used to generate redundant (archival) copies of the raw projection images and copy all the files to a shared network drive on the `Research Storage` infrastructure of the University of Bern, enabling easy collaboration on the data by all authorized persons at the same time.

-[TODO]: # (I *still* would like to be able to make as much data as possible accessible to other researchers.
-Can we don this as part of this manuscript?)

 ### Data analysis

 We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the images and wrangle the acquired data.
 The notebooks were written at the start of the project, to be able to process new scans as soon as they were reconstructed.
-Re-runs of the notebook added newly scanned and reconstructed fishes to the analysis, facilitating a an efficient quality check of the scans and batched processing of the data.
+Re-runs of the notebook added newly scanned and reconstructed fishes to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.

-All Jupyter notebooks for this work are available online [@doi:10.5281/zenodo.6798632].
+All analysis notebooks for this work are available online [@doi:10.5281/zenodo.6798632].

 #### Preparation for analysis

-The main Jupyter notebook for this manuscript dealt with reading all log and image files and preparing images for quality checking and the next steps.
+The main Jupyter notebook for this manuscript dealt with reading all log and image files and preparing images for quality checking and further analysis.
 Briefly summarized the below process was implemented.

-At first, *all* log files of *all* the scans were read into a list (*all* data of the notebook was saved into a *pandas* [@doi:10.5281/zenodo.7093122] dataframe).
+At first, *all* log files of *all* the data present in the processed forlder were read into a into a *pandas* [@doi:10.5281/zenodo.7093122] dataframe.
-This already enabled us to extract the specimen name and scan, since we performed several scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or several scans in high resolution focusing on the region of the oral and pharyngeal scans.
+This already enabled us to extract the specimen name and scan, since we performed several scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or several scans in high resolution focusing on the oral and pharyngeal jaws.
 From the log files we extracted the relevant values for double-checking the necessary parameters of each scan.
 All relevant values for each scan were also saved into the dataframe and saved out to the aforementioned table in the [Supplementary Materials] at the end of each run of the notebook.

-After several 'sanity checks' of the data, we used `Dask` [@dask] to efficiently access the very large total amount of axial reconstruction PNG slices for this project (in the end a total of nearly a million single slices).
+After several 'sanity checks' of the data, we used *Dask* [@dask] to efficiently access the very large total amount of axial reconstructions for this project (in the end amounting to a total of nearly a million single images).
 On average, each of the tomographic datasets contains around 3000 slices, so the total amount of data is much too large to keep in memory.
-The use of the *Dask* library facilitated efficient (so-called lazy) access to the huge amount of data on disk.
+The use of the Dask library facilitated efficient access to the huge amount of data on disk.

-At first, we extracted the central view of each of the three axial directions of the datasets (i.e. 'anteroposterior', 'lateral' and 'dorsoventral' view) and either saved those to disk or loaded them if already generated in prior runs of the notebook.
+At first, we extracted the central view of each of the three axial directions of the datasets (i.e. 'anteroposterior', 'lateral' and 'dorsoventral' view) and either saved those to disk or loaded them from disk if they were already generated in prior runs of the notebook.
 The notebook then also generated the maximum intensity projection (MIP) for each of the anatomical planes and either saved them to disk or loaded them from prior runs.

 At the end of the notebook we performed a final sanity check on the MIP images.
 In this check we examined the mapping of the gray values of the raw projection images to gray values in the reconstructions, i.e. checked that no overexposed pixels are present in the MIP images.
-This is an an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in the image.
+This is an an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in all the reconstructed images of each scan.

 ### Image processing
 #### Extraction of oral and pharyngeal jaws, visualization of tomographic data

-To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which help biologists to work with 3D specimen data.
+To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which aim to help biologists to work with 3D specimen data.
 The reconstructed PNG stacks were loaded into *ImageStacks*, depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
-The three-dimensional volume was rendered via [VTK GPU Ray Casting](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
+The three-dimensional volume was rendered via [*VTK GPU Ray Casting*](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
 A custom-made volume property (created by Kassandra Ford) was used as an input to view the scans.
 Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen..
 These ROIs were then extracted in their native resolution from the original dataset for further processing.
-Using the gray value thresholding function in 3DSlicers *Segment Editor* the teeth in both the oral and pharyngeal jaws were extracted.
+Using the gray value thresholding function in 3DSlicers [*Segment Editor*](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html) the teeth in both the oral and pharyngeal jaws were extracted.
-We used the *Scissor* and *Island* tools of the *Segment Editor* to isolate single regions.
+We used the *Scissor* and *Island* tools of the Segment Editor to isolate single regions.

 Processed regions of interest were exported as NRRD [@https://w.wiki/5mBK] files.
 The three-dimensional visualizations of all regions of interest for each specimen were compiled into overview images (see Figure @fig:kat13pptx for an example from the compilation document).